markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 * Establish a "margin of error" with a focal point of not hitting for the the lines, but instead aiming for designated "big target" areas within the court.
 * Four designated "big target" areas include 1) the deuce service box, 2) the add service box, 3) between the service line and baseline to the opponent's forehand, and 4) between the service line and baseline to the opponent's backhand.
-* Shot direction at all levels is accomplished with an outward follow through toward the target.
+* Shot placement at all levels is accomplished with an outwardly directed follow through toward the target.
-* Players hitting predominantly flat stokes control the shot
+* Players hitting predominantly flat stokes control the shot with a long fluid follow through for depth, and a more compact follow through when hitting to the shorter areas of the court.
 * Advanced Player Topspin

 ## CONCLUSION